 Last update: 31 January 2012

-An inverse system, or projective system, indexed by is a collection such that
+A direct system, or inductive system, indexed by is a collection such that

 The universal property of

-Let be an inverse system.
-Let be an module with morphisms such that Then there is a unique morphism such that
+Let be a directed system.
+Let be an module with morphisms such that then there is a unique morphism such that

 is a functor.

 The basic theory of inductive limits appears in [Bou, Ens.
 Ch III §7], [Bou, Alg Ch I §10], [Bou, Alg Ch II §6] and [AM, Ch 2, Ex 14-19].

 In particular, the solution to HW1 is given in [Bou, Ens.
 Ch III §7 No.6 Prop 6], the solution to HW2 is given in [Bou, Ens.
 Ch III §7 No.6 Cor 2] and the solution to HW3 is given in [Bou, Alg Ch II §6 No.2 Prop 3] (see also [AM, Ch 2, Ex 19]).
 All of these are routine enough that the mathematician experienced at writing proofs should have no need to refer to the solutions.